From the conversion glossary

 e.
 Pricing page

 This is where a highly efficient website personalization software makes all the difference.
-With features like in-built visual editor, analytics and visitor journey tracking system, a website personalization tool helps in crafting dynamic elements across the page such as Call-to-action buttons, pop-ups, surveys, Hero images depending on various factors such as in which stage of the sales funnel he is in and also on the number of visit he’s made.
+With features like an in-built visual editor, analytics, and a visitor journey tracking system, a website personalization tool helps in crafting dynamic elements across the page such as Call-to-action buttons, pop-ups, surveys, and Hero images depending on various factors such as which stage of the sales funnel he is in and also the number of visits he's made.

-It’s true that marketers at every level understand the importance of texts and visuals in engaging customers, however, as the latest in technology keep rolling out, there is an increasing scope of personalization and that requires in-depth understanding of customer behavior at various points of interaction.
+It's true that marketers at every level understand the importance of text and visuals in engaging customers.
+However, as the latest in technology keeps rolling out, there is an increasing scope of personalization, and that requires an in-depth understanding of customer behavior at various points of interaction.

-Persuasive content is all about storytelling with the help of text and visuals that attracts, hits the personal note, engages, creates curiosity/interest and prompts to take action.
+Persuasive content is all about storytelling with the help of text and visuals that attracts, hits the personal note, engages, creates curiosity/interest, and prompts action.
 This strategy is best applied when you have personalized segments on the website that have higher convincing power.

 a.
 These results enable goal tracking as well as setting newer goals.

 e.
-This fosters data driven approach and decision making in customer acquisition.
+This encourages a data driven approach and decision making in customer acquisition.

 There is unique buyer intent behind every SaaS sale.
 Are they already using a similar product and are looking for a better alternative?
 What are the existing integrations they have?
 What are their requirements related to company size and work?
-Personalizing for SaaS customers can be complex, however, it can be simplified multifold with a system that enables easy experimenting and result tracking.
-Customfit.ai, a software that creates seamless integrations and provides result oriented data driven implementation of conversion optimization strategies can be a catalyst for scaling SaaS businesses.
+Personalizing for SaaS customers can be complex.
+However, it can be simplified many times over with a system that enables easy experimenting and result tracking.
+Customfit.ai, a software that creates smooth integrations and provides result-oriented, data driven implementation of conversion optimization strategies, can help scale SaaS businesses.

-Useability and results are the foundation to a good website personalization tool.
-Personalization is only one part of these platforms, there are additional features that assist and substantiate the personalization with data, website analytics and alerts and tracking depending on the platform you’re using.
-When you choose a platform the most important thing to consider is ease of use, it should enable your team to make data backed decisions without affecting any other aspects of the website like SEO, security, page loading speed.
+Usability and results are the foundation of a good website personalization tool.
+Personalization is only one part of these platforms.
+There are additional features that assist and support the personalization with data, website analytics, and alerts and tracking depending on the platform you're using.
+When you choose a platform, the most important thing to consider is ease of use.
+It should enable your team to make data-backed decisions without affecting any other aspects of the website like SEO, security, and page loading speed.